 A polar coordinate system can be a fixed, inertial coordinate system.

-If your chosen coordinates are not rotating, the word "centripetal" is not appropriate.
+If your chosen coordinates are not rotating, the term "centrifugal force" is not appropriate.
 If you don't know whether your coordinates are rotating, then you need to study the basics to find out, for if you proceed without knowing that fact you have a 50-50 chance of messing up the problem, and any attempt to discuss it will result in confusion for everyone.

 Newton's F = ma applies only in inertial (fixed, non-accelerating) coordinate systems.
 Put another way, the word "inertial" applies to any coordinate system in which Newton's law is correct.
 It also means "any coordinate system that isn't accelerating".
 A coordinate system moving with acceleration is a non-inertial system.